Shade sails (sun shades) are very popular forms of shade. Made in our workshop in Nelson, they are custom fitted and designed for individual needs.

 Architectural PVC fabric is waterproof.
 It a heavier weight fabric and therefore needs a more robust support system to attach to.
 Architectural fabrics have a limited warranty of between three and five years although in reality, a much greater life is achieved given normal wear and tear.
 Most of these fabrics are fire resistant - please advise us if this is required.

 Outdoor PVC Mesh is the same fabric we use for our outdoor blinds and is used for shade in a non-tensioned structure.
 This tends to be found in roll-out horizontal blinds which are rolled back in when not in use or on structures not requiring highly tensioned shade sails.
 Outdoor mesh has a limited warranty of between five and ten years depending on the fabric chosen.
 UV blockout is up to 90%.
 Most of these fabrics are Fire Resistant - please advise us if this is required.

 We use a UV resistant thread and all hardware associated with the tensioned sails and supplied by us is in stainless steel.

-We stock Comshade, Rainbow Z16, and Extrablock shade cloth fabrics.
-In architectural PVC we stock Ferrari, Polystar F/R, AP1000, Diamond 700 and Mehler.
-In PVC mesh we stock Atmosphere, Shade View, Sahara, Oasis, and Ferrari.
+We stock Comshade, Rainbow Z16, Shadetec and Extrablock shade cloth fabrics.
+In architectural PVC we stock Serge Ferrari, Polystar F/R, AP1000, Diamond 700 and Mehler.
+In PVC mesh we stock Atmosphere, Shadeview, Dickson Suntex (Phifer), Serge Ferrari and PVC-free Twilight.